ibm-cloud-docs/containers/cs_health.md

 * Currently, a default audit policy is used for all clusters with this logging configuration.
 * Currently, filters are not supported.
-* There can be only one `kube-audit` configuration per cluster, but you can forward logs to {{site.data.keyword.cloudaccesstrailshort}} and an external server by creating a logging configuration and a webhook.
 * You must have the [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform) for the cluster.

 **Before you begin**